public-awesome/testnets/albatross-1/README.md

 ### Submit genesis transaction

+> NOTE: To prevent malicious validators, and to ensure a fair and decentralized launch, the following rules will be enforced:
+> 1. Github accounts must be at least a year old
+> 2. Only one gentx per Github account is allowed

 Submit your gentx in a PR [here](https://github.com/public-awesome/stakebird-testnets)

 - Fork [the testnets repo](https://github.com/public-awesome/stakebird-testnets) into your Github account